ICF-Next-Government/ngd-security-report-viewer/README.md

 Visit [http://localhost:9867](http://localhost:9867) in the browser.

-## CLI Tool
+## As a CLI Tool

+This is best used for programmatically and automatically integrating the generation of these scan reports.

-From the root of the repo you can run this:
+> Run from the root of the repo.

 ```bash
 bun src/cli/generate-html-report.ts --input <sarif_json_file> --output <report_html_file>